 7. This step displays and allow alteration to the remote counter pulse width.
 This value is limited to the values shown.
-Pressing one of the numeric keys on the keypad that corresponds to the values shown, will set that value as the pulse width.
-One pulse is output each time the mass total increases by one increment (as set in step 3 above).
+Pressing one of the numeric keys on the keypad that corresponds to the values shown will set that value as the pulse width.
+One pulse is output each time the mass total increases by one increment ( as set in step 3 above ).

-Enter a pulse width that will match the remote counter response time.
-Consider the following when selecting this value: The pulse output can go no faster than the value you just selected, but the accumulation of the mass total may, and so the remote totaliser will fall behind the actual mass total.
+Enter a pulse width that will match with the remote counter response time, but keep the following in consideration when selecting this value: The pulse output can go no faster than value vou just selected, but accumulation of the mass total may, and so the remote totaliser will fall behind the actual mass total.
 E.g. if the pulse width is set to 100mS, then at it's fastest rate, the output will be on for 100ms, then off for 100ms.
-This will give a maximum output of 5 complete pulses per second (100mS on and 100mS off = 200mS per total pulse).
-Therefore, if the feeder is running faster than 5 increments per second (Max 18000 increments per hour), then the remote total will be wrong.
-Eg for an increment value of 0.01tonnes, the limit will be 180tph.
+This will give a maximum output of 5 complete pulses per second ( 100mS on and 100mS off = 200mS per total pulse ).
+Therefore, if the feeder is running faster than 5 increments per second (= 18000 increments per hour), then the remote total will be wrong.
+E.g for an increment value of 0.01tonnes, the limit will be 180tph.